Turning Mistakes Into Treasures

 On Friday I shared a few sneak peeks at a 19th century Regency gown I had recently made.
-Over and over the thing that people said that they loved the most was the six button back.
+Over and over the one thing that people said that they loved the most was the six button back.
 I’m gonna share a secret.
 Those buttons cover a HUGE mistake.

 This is what the back of the gown should look like.
 Three buttons.